G. Marius Clore

 Clore is an elected Member of the United States National Academy of Sciences, and a Fellow of the American Academy of Arts and Sciences.
 Prizes include the Royal Society of Chemistry Centenary Prize, and the Biochemical Society Centenary Award.

-NIH Distinguished Investigator and Chief, Laboratory of Chemical Physics, National Institutes of Health (NIH)
+NIH Distinguished Investigator and Chief of the Section of Structural and Molecular Biophysics, Laboratory of Chemical Physics, National Institutes of Health (NIH)

 Interest and expertise

 - Biochemistry and molecular cell biology